 A 2017 Gallup study found that the majority of students turn to their friends and family for advice about college and career planning.
 But this is only beneficial when their peers and family have expertise on the topics at hand.
 Take advantage of peer-to-peer trust for college students by training select individuals as student advisors.

-These students can act as support staff in career services, as well as receive training to coach their peers through resume writing, interviewing, and more.
+These students can act as support staff, as well as receive training to coach their peers through resume writing, interviewing, and more.
 But the biggest win when utilizing fellow students as peer advisors is the impact of a shared social network.
 Simply knowing someone who works at career services may be enough to get other students through the door.

 For so many students, career services is merely an optional part of the college experience.
 But what if it was firmly embedded into the college curriculum?
 This could take place in various ways.

 For instance, career aptitude tests could be a mandatory part of the freshman-year curriculum.
-This would fit in neatly with a mandatory introductory appointment with career services.
+This would fit in neatly with a mandatory introductory appointment.
 There’s also the opportunity to require students junior status and above to utilize career services to prep for applying for internships.

 Alumni are a fantastic resource for college students, whether they serve as a connection to job or internship opportunities or simply a sounding board for career guidance.
 Career services can act as a gateway to high-value alumni connections.
 Get creative when it comes to alumni-student opportunities.